Did you know there’s more to a VictoriaPlum.com bathroom than just great design and quality craftsmanship?

 Spotlight on heating

-James: Yes, it may seem like the sun has gone to our heads a little, but in fact, summer is the perfect time to start thinking about heating.
+Jess: Yes, it may seem like the sun has gone to our heads a little, but in fact, summer is the perfect time to start thinking about heating.
 Despite the fact you’re far less likely to be using your central heating during these months, the bathroom is probably the one place in your home where a little extra heat is often welcome.

 Adam: I must admit, my bathroom was a little on the chilly side this morning.

-James: Yes, the good old British weather is as unpredictable as ever!
+Jess: Yes, the good old British weather is as unpredictable as ever!
 At the start or even end of the day, we all like a nice warm, fluffy towel to wrap ourselves in when we step out of the bath or shower.
 Which is why it pays to think about fitting a heated towel rail with a heating element.

 Adam: Can you explain what a heating element is?